TobikoData/sqlmesh/README.md

-# About SQLMesh
+# Overview

 SQLMesh is a next-generation SQL transformation platform.
-It provides you with powerful automation for versioning, backfilling, deployment, and testing -- allowing you to focus on simply writing SQL.
+It provides you with powerful automation for versioning, backfilling, deployment, and testing &mdash; allowing you to focus on simply writing SQL.

 SQLMesh is able to achieve all of this with minimal setup; there are no additional services or dependencies required to get started using SQLMesh other than a connection to your existing data warehouse or engine.